-DKT Philippines began its social marketing campaign in 1991 by introducing Trust condoms.
-Since then, Trust has become the leading condom on the market.
-Over 100 million have been sold.
+DKT Philippines began its social marketing campaign in 1991 by introducing TRUST Condoms.
+Since then, TRUST has become the leading condom in the market, with over 100 million condoms sold.
 It retails at just 5 pesos, or about 10 cents in US currency.
 DKT’s contraceptive sales are providing a bridge from government-provided contraceptives to the commercialization of the contraceptive market in a country where the Catholic Church and other organizations oppose modern methods of contraception.

-In 1997, DKT introduced Trust pills, a low-dose oral contraceptive.
-They sell for 20 pesos, or about 40 cents in US currency. in 2013, DKT sold more than 26 million cycles.
+In 1997, DKT introduced TRUST Pill, a low-dose oral contraceptive.
+They sell for 20 pesos, or about 40 cents in US currency.
+In 2014, DKT sold more than 26 million cycles.

 DKT also has been involved in HIV/AIDS prevention in the Philippines.
 Program activities include educational campaigns, street theater productions, and the promotion of condom use in brothels and hotels.

 Revenue before 2002 was less than the replacement cost of the contraceptives.
 Today, however, gross profits almost cover the operating expenses of the program.
-Much of this success is due to the expertise and enthusiasm of the sales staff.
-As Ronilo Tugaoen, the Sales Supervisor of DKT Philippines said, “I have been able to provide well for my family through working with DKT.
-And while I value the past, I look forward to the coming years.
-It has been a great privilege to contribute to the well-being of my fellow Filipinos.”
+Much of this success is due to the expertise and enthusiasm of the entire team.
+As what DKT Philippines’ CEO and President Dr. Patrick Louvel said, “Passion, thoroughness and teamwork – a good recipe for success”

 For more information, please contact our country director.
 You can find their information here.